langchain4j/langchain4j-embeddings/README.md

 # langchain4j-embeddings

 Repository for LangChain4j's in-process embedding models.

-In case of issues and feature requests, please submit them [here](https://github.com/langchain4j/langchain4j/issues/new/choose).
+If you have any issues or feature requests, please submit them [here](https://github.com/langchain4j/langchain4j/issues/new/choose).

 ## Git LFS
 This repository is separate from the [main repository](https://github.com/langchain4j/langchain4j) due to the large file sizes of the `.onnx` models.